thoi-nguyen/playwright/README.md

 # Playwright Project

-This is a personal project using [Playwright](https://playwright.dev/) for end-to-end testing and automation.
+This is a personal project using [Playwright](https://playwright.dev/) for end-to-end testing and api automation.

 ## Project Structure